asset-group/U-Fuzz/README.md

 $ sudo ip netns exec veth5 node client_complete.js
 ```
 3. 5G

+Approach 1:
+$ cd */wireless-deep-fuzzer/5gcontainer

+$ chmod +x container.sh

+$ ./container.sh run release-5g

+If just wanna run the 5G simulator can use the following command
+$ sudo bin/lte_fuzzer --EnableSimulator=true

+if wanna run 5G fuzzing with real UE, please contact me before running the experiment then i can prepare the fuzzing setup for testing.

+Approach 2:
 # Download the 5G container from the docker hub
 Credential:
 ```